-6 Taxation
+Taxation

-6.1 What is the tax treatment of the principal forms of Alternative Investment Funds?
+6.1 What is the tax treatment of the principal forms of Alternative Investment Funds identified in question 2 12

 Most U.S.-sponsored private investment funds are classified as partnerships, which are transparent for U.S. federal income tax purposes.
 If the fund will make significant non-U.S. equity investments, forming the fund as a non-U.S. entity in a tax-neutral jurisdiction, such as the Cayman Islands, minimises the likelihood that the portfolio investments will be subject to the anti-deferral controlled foreign corporation ("CFC") rules, which can require taxable U.S. investors to include their share of the portfolio company's earnings in income in advance of the receipt of cash attributable to such income.
+Transparent tax treatment may be obtains for corporate entities (such as Cayman limited companies) by filing a "check-the-box" election with the IRS to elect partnership classification for U.S. federal income tax purposes.

 As noted above, in order to accommodate structures that take into account the tax considerations relevant to different categories of investors, private investment funds are often established with several "parallel" or "mirror" funds that invest in a side-by-side manner.
 This permits each parallel fund to structure its holding of particular portfolio investments or categories of investments in the manner that is optimal for the investors in that parallel fund.
-For example, certain U.S. tax-exempt investors are subject to U.S. federal income tax on "unrelated business taxable income", which includes income treated as debt-financed ("UBTI").
-U.S. tax-exempt investors may invest in a parallel fund that structures any investments that would give rise to UBTI through investments in corporations, REITs or other non-transparent entities that "block" income that might subject them directly to income tax or reporting requirements in the U.S. Similarly, a parallel fund established for non-U.S. investors will allow the fund to "block" any investments that would result in U.S. tax and reporting obligations for those investors if held on a flowthrough or transparent basis by making such investments through corporations, REITS or other non-transparent entities.
+For example, certain U.S. tax-exempt investors are subject to U.S. federal income tax on "unrelated taxable business income", which includes income treated as debt financed ("UBTI").
+U.S. tax-exempt investors may invest in a parallel fund that structures any investments that would give rise to UBTI through investments in corporations, real estate investment trusts ("REITS") or other non-transparent entities that "block" income that might subject them directly to income tax or reporting requirements in the U.S. Similarly, a parallel fund established for non-U.S. investors will allow the fund to "block" any investments that would result in U.S. tax and reporting obligations for those investors if held on a flowthrough or transparent basis by making such investments through corporations, REITS or other non-transparent entities.